Docs

 The jarvis CLI

 Once booted into JARVIS OS, interact with the AI through the jarvis command.
-The daemon connects to the local Ollama instance and has access to MCP tools based on your configured permissions.
+The agent communicates with the custom kernel via /dev/jarvis, connects to the local Ollama instance, and dispatches actions through the MCP layer according to the four-tier security policy (SAFE → ELEVATED → DANGEROUS → FORBIDDEN).

 # Start a session